 Checking insurance quotes…

-Many hostels and hotels, as well as some cafes and restaurants, provide wi-fi access (indicated in this book with the icon W).
+Most hostels and hotels, as well as many cafes and restaurants, provide wi-fi access.
 It's usually free, although pricier hotels sometimes charge for it.

 If something is stolen from you, report it to the police.
 No big investigation is going to occur, but you will get a police report to give to your insurance company.